DavidIfebueme/KMD_Website/README.md

 # KMD_Website
-A website to redirect users to KMD books on Amazon
+A landing page website to redirect users to KMD books on Amazon